supermurat/super-firebase-angular/migrate-to-firebase/README.md

-# super-firebase-angular / migrate-to-firestore
+# super-firebase-angular / migrate-to-firebase
-Import your data directly to Cloud Firestore.
+* Import your data directly to Cloud Firestore
+* Upload your files directly to Firebase Storage
+* Fix file/image paths on your json data (in html, just before import) for web projects

 ## Install dependencies
 ```sh